owais815/owais815.github.io/README.md

-It will be my portfolio website. inshaAllah.i will pou my portfolio here.
+It will be my portfolio website. inshaAllah.i will put my portfolio here.